Philippines at the AFC Women's Asian Cup: 2022 in India

 The Philippines qualified for the 2022 Women's Asian Cup in September 2021.
-Former Australia coach Alen Stajčić was appointed to lead the national team in the Asian Cup.
+Former Australia coach Alen Stajcic was appointed to lead the national team in the Asian Cup.
 As part of their preparations, a two month training camp was held in the United States which started in November 2021.

 The COVID-19 pandemic was prevailing at the time of the tournament and relevant protocols made some players unavailable for certain matches.
 Sarina Bolden had to be isolated for the Thailand match due to COVID-19 protocols.
 Quinley Quezada and Inna Palacios were unavailable for the Australia match, one of which were due to injury and another due to COVID-19 protocols.
-Coach Stajčić confirmed that some players along with a staff member tested positive for COVID-19 but the identities of these individuals were not explicitly disclosed.
+Coach Stajcic confirmed that some players along with a staff member tested positive for COVID-19 but the identities of these individuals were not explicitly disclosed.